Updated July 25, 2023

-Commonly there are two types of trading, agency trading and proprietary trading.
-In agency trading, traders act like as an agent and in the proprietary trading, traders have the freedom to trade on behalf of banks.
+Commonly there are two types of trading, agency trading, and proprietary trading.
+In agency trading, traders act as agents, and in proprietary trading, traders have the freedom to trade on behalf of banks.
 But proprietary traders have some limitations to take the risks set by the investment banks.

 Head To Head Comparison Between Sales and Trading (Infographics)

 Below are the top 8 differences between Sales vs Trading

 Key Differences Between Sales and Trading

 let us discuss some of the major differences between Sales and Trading:

-- Sales and Trading both are very crucial parts of investment banks.
+- Sales and Trading are both very crucial parts of investment banks.
 Under sales, a salesperson needs to interact with clients and sell investment ideas to them.
-Where traders are secondary persons and they need to execute the orders effectively.
+Where traders are secondary persons, they need to execute the orders effectively.

-- Under Sales, the Sales department needs to attend a meeting days before the salespersons start pitching to the clients, the meeting is called morning meeting.
-On the other side, traders need to spend their time in front computer screen by looking at the pricing charts on trading terminals, to execute the order with the highest accuracy.
+- Under Sales, the Sales department needs to attend a meeting days before the salespersons start pitching to the clients; the meeting is called a morning meeting.
+On the other side, traders need to spend their time in front computer screen by looking at the pricing charts on trading terminals to execute the order with the highest accuracy.

-- Traders are responsible to execute the trade as per the client’s need and also make sure that at a reasonable price.
-In sales, commission depends on the volume that is coming in, and in trading; it depends on the pricing (spread).
+- Traders are responsible for executing the trade per the client’s need and ensuring that at a reasonable price.
+In sales, commission depends on the volume coming in; in trading; it depends on the pricing (spread).

-- Salespersons update themselves about the investment news like quarterly earnings reports or Merger and acquisition news.
+- Salespersons update themselves about investment news like quarterly earnings reports or Merger and acquisition news.
 This helps them to update their existing clients and gain new investors with new opportunities available in the market.
-While, Investment banks appoint traders with a specialty in the different fields of investments like stocks, fixed income securities like bonds, commodities, and some of them are sector experts like the FMCG sector, the Technology sector, etc. Risk and Capital both manages by the traders.
+While, Investment banks appoint traders with a specialty in the different fields of investments like stocks, fixed income securities like bonds, and commodities, and some of them are sector experts like the FMCG sector, the Technology sector, etc. Risk and Capital both manages by the traders.

 Sales and Trading Comparison Table